+This is a pedal for the pros.
 The AXiom XFMR Boost XB-1 is the industry's first analog transformer emulator boost/buffer pedal to precisely recreate the harmonic profile and frequency response of high-nickel to steel core transformers.
-Transformers are well-known for imparting a "sweetness" and clarity that, until now, couldn't be gotten any other way than by sending your signal through a transformer (and one subjected to enough gain to get it to do its thing).
+Why settle for a simple clean boost or buffer pedal when you can have one that lets you dial in transformer "color", as desired?

 Another thing transformers are famous for - particularly in a studio setting - is increasing clarity without changing tone.
 How do they do that?
-Let's just say the "secret" lies in the harmonic content they create.
+Let's just say the "secret" lies in the frequency-dependent harmonic content they create.
 In fact, they were probably the first harmonic "exciters" or "enhancers".
-The XFMR Boost gives you complete control over those transformer harmonics so you can go from a subtle increase in clarity, through a noticeable edge on your tone, all the way up to the sound of a very, very hard-pushed mic preamp (we're talking near "Revolution" levels of clipping at the extreme settings).
+Not all transformered gear will do this to the same extent as it's heavily influenced by the size and material of the core, as well as the DC current in the windings (which is set by the design and application).
+The XFMR Boost gives you complete control over these parameters and complete control over transformer harmonics, so you can go from a subtle increase in clarity, through a noticeable punch to your tone, all the way up to the sound of a hard-pushed fully saturating transformer.

 - 100% analog circuitry